How To Toughen Fingertips For Guitar Playing?

 10. Trim Your Nails

-Keep your fretting hand nails trimmed.
-Having long nails will prevent your fingertips to properly get in contact with the strings.
+Having long nails will prevent your fingertips from properly getting in contact with the strings.
 Slowing down the toughening process.
 So, trim them frequently.

 11. Use Tools Or A Credit Card

-It would be an exaggeration to say that pursue the above tips will result in the same way for every guitar player.
-If you ask me what would be the best way to toughen fingertips or how long does it take to get calluses on your fingers from playing guitar? – The answer varies depending on each person and their activity levels.
+It would be an exaggeration to say that pursuing the above tips will result in the same way for everyone.
+If you ask me what would be the best way to toughen fingertips or how long it takes to get calluses on your fingers from playing guitar? – The answer varies depending on each person and their activity levels.

 guitar callus builder